stackrox/operator-index/README.md

 # ACS Operator Index

-This repository is for building the ACS (downstream) operator indexes on Konflux.
+This repository is for building and releasing the ACS operator indexes on Konflux.
+It's for updating Operator Catalogs, i.e., make OpenShift clusters see new versions of ACS operator in their OperatorHub.

 ## Development